At least 22 dead after tornadoes hit Alabama

 Dozens of emergency responders rushed to join search and rescue efforts in hard-hit Lee County after what forecasters said they think was a large tornado touched down Sunday afternoon, unleashed by a powerful storm system that also slashed its way across parts of Georgia, South Carolina and Florida.

 Radar and video evidence showed what looked like a large tornado crossing the area near Beauregard shortly after 2 p.m.
-Sunday, said meteorologist Meredith Wyatt with the Birmingham, Alabama, office of the National Weather Service.
+Sunday, said meteorologist Meredith Wyatt with the Birmingham office of the National Weather Service.

 After nightfall Sunday, the rain had stopped and pieces of metal debris and tree branches littered roadways in Beauregard.
 Two sheriff's vehicles blocked reporters and others from reaching the worst-hit area.
 Power appeared to be out in many places.